michaelfarrell76/Distributed-SGD/lua-lua/README.md

 ```

 Next you must add the key to the set of public keys :
-- Login to our google compute account.
+- Login to your google compute account.
 - Go to compute engine dashboard
 - Go to metdata tab
 - Go to ssh-key subtab